-Dr. Wendie Grunberg and Dr. Edward Gronet of Alluring Aesthetics are here to restore a vibrant facial aesthetic.
+Dr. Wendie Grunberg of Alluring Aesthetics is here to restore a vibrant facial aesthetic.
 To learn more about the procedure, contact our San Antonio offices at (210) 714-5390.
 Or, you can use the online contact form to schedule a consultation.

 About Blepharoplasty Surgery

 The eyes are a delicate area of the face.
 As the tiny muscles that open and close our eyelids weaken and collagen becomes scarce, many people experience ptosis.
 This can occur over or under the eye and can lead to an older, unflattering appearance.
 The condition can be much more than a cosmetic inconvenience.
 Sagging, hooded skin over the upper eye can negatively impact your field of vision.
 This can be caused by an underlying condition or be passed down through your genetics.